Palace of Beaulieu: History

+Earls of Sussex and Buckingham

 Queen Elizabeth I granted the estate in 1573 to Thomas Radclyffe, 3rd Earl of Sussex, who seems to have largely rebuilt the north wing.
 It is not known though whether he rebuilt other parts of the palace; a fire had occurred in Henry VIII's time and the palace could have been mostly rebuilt then.
 Soon after the north range was completed, Thomas installed Elizabeth's coat of arms above the main entrance which is still visible today.
+Elizabeth I came to New Hall in September 1579.
+She was greeted by a theatrical entertainment presenting Jupiter and a thunderstorm.
+The next day there was jousting.
+A sleeping knight was brought in a chariot led by a maiden, and appeared to be revived by the Queen.
+Elizabeth was given a horse, a cloak, and a riding safeguard for hunting the next day.

+The 3rd Earl's will details his furnishings, mentioning rooms at New Hall including the royal presence chamber hanged with tapestry of the "Dance of Death".
+Some of the tapestry was supplied by Horatio Palavicino.
+A crimson velvet "sparver" canopy was embroidered with hands, dragons, and porcupines (recorded as "porpentines").
+Another inventory notes tapestry with subjects including Alexander, Esther, and the Planets.
+Some tapestry remaining at Newhall in 1583 had been left by Mary I.

-In 1622, Robert Radcliffe, 5th Earl of Sussex, sold it to George Villiers, 1st Duke of Buckingham for £30,000.
+In July 1622, Robert Radclyffe, 5th Earl of Sussex, sold the house to George Villiers, 1st Duke of Buckingham for £30,000.
+James VI and I and Prince Charles visited in September 1622.
+It was said that Buckingham's improvements to the house were directed by Inigo Jones.
+Balthazar Gerbier and a carpenter made an architectural model for the house.
+Buckingham improved the gardens with the help of John Tradescant.

 During the English Civil War, Oliver Cromwell took possession of the estate for the sum of five shillings.
 After reverting to the 2nd Duke of Buckingham at the Restoration, it was sold to George Monck, 1st Duke of Albemarle, and the court of King Charles II was frequently entertained there.
 Cosimo de' Medici, Grand Duke of Tuscany, visited in 1669 and a member of his retinue produced a view of the house.
 A copy of this view was published in 1821.